mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/runtime-security.md

 ## 7 How Are Permissions Assigned with My App?

 Apart from the company profile and settings, Mendix supports the definition of Company Admins who can assign permissions to users following a delegated administration concept.
-One or more administrators can be identified per tenant who, in turn, can perform administrative tasks in the tenant according to the permissions granted.
+One or more administrators can be identified per tenant who can, in turn, perform administrative tasks in the tenant according to the permissions granted.

 ## 8 How Are User Roles Assigned to Users in My App? {#user-roles-assigned}